NordicPlayground/nrf70-linux-driver/README.md

 The following hardware is required to run the driver:
  - Raspberry Pi4B
  - nRF7002 or nRF7001 Evaluation Kit (without Host MCU)
- - An Interposer board to connect the nRF70 series Wi-Fi SoC to the Raspberry Pi4B header
+ - An Interposer board to connect the nRF70 series Wi-Fi SoC to the Raspberry Pi4B header.
-   Note: The Interposer board is not included in the nRF7002 or nRF7001 Evaluation Kit and must be purchased separately.
+    >Note: The Interposer board is not included in the nRF7002 or nRF7001 Evaluation Kit and will need to be manufactured separately.
+The reference board design files for the same can be found [`here`](https://github.com/NordicPlayground/nrf70-linux-driver/tree/main/boards/RPi4B_interposer).
  - A microSD card (at least 32GB) with Ubuntu 22.04 LTS installed

 ### Software